-Which version of ODBC-ODBC Bridge should I be using?
+Which version of ODBC-ODBC Bridge should I use?

 Linux systems can run with two different and incompatible C runtime libraries. libc5 is the old C runtime library and glibc (also known as libc6) is the latest thread-safe version.
-The Easysoft ODBC-ODBC Bridge version for libc5 will not work with a glibc based system and vice versa.
-It is not always that straightforward deciding whether your system is libc5 based or glibc based, as many newer Linux distributions come with glibc as the default, but have the older libc library for backwards compatibility.
-If you do not know whether you are libc5 or glibc based then try the following:
+The Easysoft ODBC-ODBC Bridge version for libc5 doesn't work with a glibc-based system and vice versa.
+It's not always straightforward deciding whether your system is libc5-based or glibc-based.
+Many Linux distributions use glibc by default, but also include the older libc library to maintain backwards compatibility.
+If you don't know which runtime library you have, try:

 ls /lib/libc.*